mrdunker/Advanced_Physical_Design_using_OpenLANE-Sky130/README.md

 </details>

-## Day 5:Final steps for RTL2GDS using tritonRoute and OpenSTA
+## Day 5: Final steps for RTL2GDS using TritonRoute and OpenSTA

 <details>
 <summary>Maze routing and Lee's Algorithm</summary>